 Major fields of study across all years have been harmonized to reflect the 2020 NCES Classification of Instructional Programs (CIP).
-At the national level, enrollment by major field is now available at the four-digit CIP level.
+Beginning with the fall 2023 report, national enrollment by major field is now available at the four-digit CIP level.
 The four-digit level provides an intermediate level of detail between the two-digit, broad major families that we continue to report on and the most-specific 6-digit codes.
 Four-digit codes that have 100 or fewer enrollments or are reported by fewer than three institutions in a given level (4-year, 2-year, PAB) and year have been suppressed.